Oak Ridge (California)

 Oak Ridge in Santa Clara County, California, is a ridge forming the east canyon wall of Arroyo Hondo, which drains into Calaveras Reservoir.
 Black Mountain is its highest point.

+History

 The first known white settlers on Oak Ridge were the Parks family, who ran cattle on the ridge.

+Currently private property

 Now owned by the San Francisco Water Department, the ridge is private property and is off-limits to most people.